wuzhengy/TAU/Company/Homepage.md

 ### Introduction
 #### TAU - create your serverless crypto trade community
 TAU help you to create crypto trade community without tie to servers.
-You create own coins independantly from third party transaction fee.
+You create own coins econemy independantly from other chains to be avoid of third party transaction fee.
 We emphasize saving mobile data, so that P2P trade can operate everywhere.
 We do not require user to own any TAUcoins for enjoying the functions.

 ### helping community manager to build trade community and value of community coins
 ### libTAU